 Your Mind Makes It Real: They manage to avert actually uttering the line, but they come darn close.
 Totally subverted when it is shown that dying is actually the easiest way to escape from a dream.
 Unless you're too heavily sedated to wake up, in which case you are doomed to dream for near-eternity.
 Played straight with pain, for it is a function of the mind anyway.

-Your Princess Is in Another Castle: The team was literally a few steps away from the final vault when Fischer Jr. was shot, and they were forced to travel into another level of subconscious to finish the mission.
+Your Princess Is in Another Castle: The Team was literally a few steps away from the final vault when Fischer Jr. was shot, and they were forced to travel into another level of subconscious to finish the mission.

 Zerg Rush: Non-militarized projections are limited to this, forming enormous crowds of hostile people who overwhelm intruders through sheer numbers.
 Militarized projections are more controlled, better-armed, and come in fewer numbers, but no less suicidally relentless.

-Zig-Zagging Trope: As noted above, the film initially subverts the typical "if you die in a dream, you die in reality" idea, but then plays it straighter later on, as if you are very deeply sedated, dying in the dream means you end up losing your mind in real life due to being trapped in a Lotus-Eater Machine for what might seem like eternity, and then subverts it again as it is possible to escape from said Lotus-Eater Machine very easily if you know how, and if you're willing to, which is, of course, much harder when you don't even know that you're in the dream world, or just plain refuse to leave.
+Zig-Zagging Trope: As noted above, the film initially subverts the typical "if you die in a dream, you die in reality" idea, but then plays it straighter later on, as if you are very deeply sedated, dying in the dream means you lose your mind in real life due to being trapped in a Lotus-Eater Machine for what might seem like eternity, and then subverts it again as it is possible to escape from said Lotus-Eater Machine very easily if you know how, and if you're willing to, which is, of course, much harder when you don't know that you're in the dream world, or just plain refuse to leave.